Walking in the National Park

-The National Park is home to a total of 240 kilometres of walking trails – and they are open around the clock, 365 days a year.
+The National Park is home to a total of 240 kilometres of walking trails.
 The National Park Authority has marked all paths with wooden signposts and the routes are on display on the welcome boards at the entrances to the National Park.
 Wooden posts combine with the signposts to point the way on the paths on the Dreiborn Plateau.

 Please follow the rules of the National Park and only walk on designated paths.
 Restricting walking to paths is the only way to allow animals and plants in the sanctuary areas to develop without disturbance.
 This ruling represents a vital compromise between conservation and exploring nature.
 Both are key objectives of a National Park!